BlockstreamResearch/dicemix/doc/protocol.md

 This can speed up the computation, because polynomial factorization in a 64-bit field is faster than in a 128 bit field by more than a factor of 2 (at least in FLINT).
 Moreover, it is possible to handle both DC-nets in parallel.

+#### Only Sign the Key Exchange
+In principle, it suffices to sign the key exchange messages.
+All other protocol messages do not need to be authenticated for sender-message unlinkability.
+So if signature verification is a bottleneck, then it is possible to drop the other signatures, which however adds complexity to the protocol as well as its analysis by giving the attacker much more possibility to fiddle with the protocol messages and reach possibly overlooked cases.